telerik/kendo-ui-core/docs/api/javascript/ui/prompt.md

 description: How to initialize an Prompt UI widget, configure its properties and open it.
 ---

-# kendo.ui.Prompt
+# kendo.ui.Prompt : kendo.ui.Dialog

 Represents the Kendo UI Prompt.
-Inherits from [Dialog](/api/javascript/ui/dialog).

 ## Configuration